symfony/symfony-docs/page_creation.rst

           }
       }

 That's it!
-If you are using Symfony web server, try it out by going to: http://localhost:8000/lucky/number To start the symfony webserver, cd to your project directory and type symfony server:start
+If you are using :doc:`the Symfony web server </setup/symfony_server>`, try it out by going to: http://localhost:8000/lucky/number

 .. tip::